devonfw/accelerated-solution-design/ideation/MyThaiStar/diary.md

 # Diary Ideation

-This diary explains what happened when and which decisions were taken during the project
+This diary explains what happened when and which decisions were taken during the ideation phase

 ## 17.10.2016: Kickoff Offenbach (Jens, Christian, Marco, Thorsten)